 Apparently the Unification Church believers, the General Association of Korean Residents, and human rights campaigners in Japan were all in one crony gang.

-The reality is that they are the despicable people who continue the activities to tailor Japanese women to be the slaves of Koreans – all under a mask of justice!
+The reality is that they are despicable people who continue activities to prepare and induce Japanese women to become the slaves of Koreans – all behind a mask of justice!

 10. Currently, a lot of Japanese women are being fooled by this Korean propaganda and support their activities.
 This it is totally wrong because it just helps the crimes of the Unification Church.
 I will say it again and again, so many Japanese women are sold to Korea as a “commodity” for human trafficking by the Unification Church, just like my sister.
 If you doubt my story, please take action and research what miserable lives those Japanese women have in Korea.
 You will find out those women are virtually enslaved.
 I don’t understand why the Japanese mass media do not report these harrowing tales.
 Why do the the so-called quality papers like Asashi shimbun, Mainichi shimbun or Yomiuri shimbun not explain to the public that right now such women are being trafficked ?
 Why!?